 Visionary leaders have a powerful ability to drive progress and usher in periods of change by inspiring employees and earning trust for new ideas.
 A visionary leader is also able to establish a strong organizational bond.
 They strive to foster confidence among direct reports and colleagues alike.

-You may be a visionary leader is you are:
+You may be a visionary leader if you are:

 Benefits: Visionary leadership can help companies grow, unite teams and the overall company and improve outdated technologies or practices.

 Challenges: Visionary leaders may miss important details or other opportunities because they’re so focused on the big picture.
-They also may sacrifice the resolution of present-day issues because they are so future-oriented, which could leave their team feeling unheard.
+They may also sacrifice the resolution of present-day issues because they are more future-oriented, which could leave their team feeling unheard.

-Example: A teacher starts a group at work for colleagues who want to help resolve anxieties and issues students have outside of school.
-The goal is to help students better focus on and succeed at school.
+Example: A teacher starts a group at work for colleagues who want to help resolve anxieties and issues students are having outside of school.
+The goal is to help students have better focus and succeed in school.
 He has developed testing methods so they can find meaningful ways to help students in a quick, efficient way.